bfwontcodewithme/Ex4_OOP/README.md

 ## How to run
 Open one terminal to run the server: <br>
+Go to directory with java server and type
 ```
-Go to directory with java server and type "java -jar Ex4_server_v0.0.jar n" and for n type a number from 0 to 15. <br>
+"java -jar Ex4_server_v0.0.jar n" and for n type a number from 0 to 15.
 ```
 Open another terminal to run the client:<br>
+Go to the directory with python code and type
 ```
-Go to the directory with python code and type "python3 student_code.py" <br>
+"python3 student_code.py" <br>
 ```
 A window with simple GUI should then appear and simulate the game, while the terminal prints the current path of the agent if there is just one.